BeppeMarnell/MSc-Thesis-Wildfire-prediction/README.md

 - further investigating the feature space of the dataset by first iteratively deleting a feature from the dataset and then training the model;
 - inspecting in more details the reason why the model mislabels a fire instance as a no fire instance;
 - deploying the model on GEE.

+## Preprocessing
+Problems with the data:

+- The data from the tif files present a lot of NaN values.
+This is due to clouds and satellite data not always being clear.
+We need to clean them before we can use them.
+- Each image is not 200x200.
+We need to crop the image to 200x200 to fit into the model.
+- The data is not normalised.
+We need to normalise the data before we can use it.

+You can find the preprocessing script in the `src` folder.

 ## Errors